 Top things to do in Alaska

-- Wildlife excursions: If traveling with family, include bear watching at Denali National Park and Katmai National Park, Kenai Fjords, and Resurrection Bay Half-Day Wildlife Cruise to spot sea otters, whales, and mountain goats.
+• Wildlife excursions: If traveling with family, be sure to include bear watching at Denali National Park and Katmai National Park, and Kenai Fjords and Resurrection Bay Half-Day Wildlife Cruise to spot sea otters, whales, and mountain goats.

-- City tours: Take in the local culture, wildlife, and history of Alaska’s cities on a trolley tour.
-Another option is a guided walking tour with gastronomy, such as reindeer sausages and wild smoked salmon!
+• City tours: Take in the local culture, wildlife, and history of Alaska’s cities on a trolley tour.
+Another option is a guided walking tour that includes gastronomy, such as reindeer sausages and wild smoked salmon!

-- Northern Lights: Watch the sky erupt in a dazzling display of green, purple, and pink.
-The best place to view the Northern Lights (aurora borealis) is Fairbanks.
-Still, you can also try Denali National Park (home to the highest mountain peak in North America), Anchorage, Nome, Juneau, Coldfoot, and Barrow.
+• Northern Lights: Watch the sky erupt in a dazzling display of green, purple, and pink.
+The best place to view the Northern Lights (aurora borealis) is Fairbanks, but you can also try Denali National Park (home to the highest mountain peak in North America), Anchorage, Nome, Juneau, Coldfoot, and Barrow.
 Late fall or winter are the best times to enjoy this incredible experience.

 Ideas for itineraries in Alaska

-Find fabulous itineraries for various countries on Travel-Wise.
+Find amazing itineraries for various countries on Travel-Wise.
 Check out this day-by-day, activity-filled Alaska itinerary, along with maps.

 What is the best time to visit Alaska?